 The majority of the bars are located in the southern end of the city, with nightclubs, lounges, craft breweries, and rooftop bars speckled throughout.
 Although famed for the nightlife, the closing times vary quite a bit.
 Many bars are open until 2 a.m., some even all night, but quite a few places can close around 11 p.m. or 12 a.m.

 If you’re looking for a more family-friendly scenario, The Nha Trang Water Puppet Theatre is a good option.
 The show portrays the life of a Vietnamese farmer with colourfully decorated puppets.
 While this is an excellent choice for children, it’s also a good choice for people looking to understand local beliefs.
-While the there is a night market that opens every night, it’s quite small and tends to be full of items aimed solely for tourists.
+The night market opens every night, but is quite small and mostly full of items aimed solely for tourists.

 Ba Ho waterfall

-25 kilometres north of the city is a set of three waterfalls called Ba Ho Waterfall.
-Clambering over boulders and up short paths are required to reach each of the falls.
-The waterfall complex is family-friendly, though—how far you go is up to you.
+25 kilometres north of the city are a set of three waterfalls called Ba Ho Waterfall.
+Bear in mind that you need to clamber over boulders and up short paths to reach each of the falls.
+The waterfall complex is family-friendly, though—so how far you go is up to you.
 There are picnic benches a short distance from the parking lot with shallow water, but this depends heavily on rainfall.
 The falls are a great spot to cool off if you grow tired of the beach.

 It’s hard to miss the Hollywood style signage on Hon Tre Island across from the city.
 Vinpearl is easily reached from the mainland by a cable car that spans the 3320-metre distance over the ocean.
 It’s supported by nine pillars and is the longest over-water cable car system in the world.
 The park is large and offers a multitude of choices to fill a day.
 Vinpearl is home to an array of different water slides, roller coasters, arcades, and rides catering to different age groups.